 The focus of Applied Design, Skills, and Technology Class is to provide students with weekly activities which will promote their curiosity, wonder, creativity, and life skills.
 Students will learn and develop skills in areas such as cooking/foods, sewing, building/creating, as well as a variety of outdoor activities.

-Learning Assistance, Special Education & English Language Learning
+Learning Assistance, Inclusive Education & Literacy Support

 Learning Assistance

-We provide high quality learning support services which may include:
+We provide high-quality learning support services which may include:

 • Numeracy